andreaniu/Business-Analytics-Final-Project/README.md

 # High-Level Findings & Suggestions

 Our findings identified the top worst performing departments as the *Office of Criminal Justice, Office of Inspector General*, and the *Office of Civil Rights* by turnover and vacancy rates.
 Additionally, we noticed a correlation between frequent leadership changes and high employee turnover within agencies.
-Our recommendation would be to focus efforts on retaining leaders and cultivating a culture of dedication/loyalty to the departments rather than to the department head.
+Compared to the national metrics from the Bureau of Labor Statistics for state and local governments, excluding education, Baltimore City Government consistently has a net loss of employees whereas the national trend is to gain employees.

 # Provide concrete steps and/or tools for the Baltimore City team to use this information in their future work
 # Mention additional department or division needs based on your findings
-# Help answer the Baltimore City team’s initial questions in their problem statement
+Our recommendation would be to focus efforts on retaining leaders and cultivating a culture of dedication/loyalty to the departments rather than to the department head.